ngokhoa1202/cs-note/programming/javascript/vanilla-javascript/fundamentals/promise/Promise.md

 ```

 ## Promise.allSettled
  - `Promise.allSettled()` fulfills when **all** promises settle, with an array of objects that describe the outcome of each promise.
-Each object is made up of `status` and `value` in case of fulfillment or `reason` in case of rejection properties.
+Each settled object is made up of `status` and `value` in case of fulfillment or `reason` in case of rejection properties.
 ```Javascript title='Promise.allSettled() usage'
 async function getPageData() {
   const results = await Promise.allSettled([